Anti-correlation between excitations and locally-favored structures in glass-forming systems: Methods

-\item \emph{Excluding the return of particles to the original position.} In the case of the simulations, we use the same simulation method, we run the system for another 1000 LJ time units and check the final displacement of those particles (to be precise, the comparison of the average position of the first and last $t_a$ of the trajectory of 2000 LJ time units).
-We exclude particles with displacement smaller than $a$.
-In the case of the experiments, we consider the remainder of the trajectory.
+\item \emph{Excluding the return of particles to the original position.} For the simulations, we continue the MD trajectory for another 1000 LJ time units and check the final displacement of those particles.
+More precisely, we compare their average position in the first and last $t_a$ of the total 2000 LJ time units trajectory.
+We exclude particles with a displacement smaller than $a$.
+For the experiments, we consider the remainder of the trajectory.

 \end{enumerate}

 Particles which satisfy these criteria are considered to be in an excitation.